The following are quotes on Newlywed adjustments and issues. We pray they will minister to your marital situation.

 • Traditions and holidays might not seem like a big deal when compared with communication, finances, and sex.
 But how you celebrate events in life can be a place where expectations go unmet.
 And for many people, holidays can be stressful enough without adding another person’s traditions to the mix.
 Chances are, your families celebrate differently.
 (Toben and Joanne Heim, Happily Ever After)

-• Couples who wait to talk about finances until there’s a problem set themselves up for conflict from which they may never recover.
+• Couples who wait to talk about finances until there’s a problem set themselves up for conflict.
+It’s one from which, they may never recover.
 As much as you may think it’s preventing discomfort early in your marriage, it’s never helpful to abdicate the responsibility for decisions about what to do with “our money.”
 (From the book, The Most Important Year in a Man’s Life/ The Most Important Year in a Woman’s Life by Wolgemuth and Devries)

-• “Let not your left hand know what the right is doing” may be good alms-giving policy, but it’s sure not the way to run a marriage.
+• “Let not your left hand know what the right is doing” may be good alms-giving policy.
+But it’s sure not the way to run a marriage.
 Commit yourselves NOT to make not heavy decisions without consulting one another.
-Questions of finance, child-raising, lifestyle, major purchases —all pertain to the marriage partners as a unit, not as individuals, for the welfare of the marriage itself depends upon harmony in these (and other) areas.
-You are working as a team now; teamwork requires that the members keep in step, each knowing what the other thinks and does.
+Questions of finance, child-raising, lifestyle, major purchases —all pertain to the marriage partners as a unit, not as individuals.
+The welfare of the marriage itself depends upon harmony in these (and other) areas.
+You are working as a team now.
+Teamwork requires that the members keep in step.
+Each is to know what the other thinks and does.

 This is not the surface example sometimes given of the wife getting husband’s approval to buy a new vacuum cleaner.
 This is the husband seeking the wife’s counsel, as she does his.
 Two heads are indeed better than one.
-Sharing decision making benefits the marriage, but the very process of making decisions jointly provides a far more important by-product —improved intimacy.
-As two persons work out complex issues, each learns more about the other —how that person thinks, what matters to that person, what that person needs at the deepest level.
+Sharing decision making benefits the marriage.
+But the very process of making decisions jointly provides a far more important by-product.
+It is improved intimacy.
+As two persons work out complex issues, each learns more about the other.
+They learn how that person thinks, and what matters to that person.
+They also learn what that person needs at the deepest level.
 (From the book: Passages of Marriage by Minirth, Newman, and Hemfelt)